 Here’s how it works:

 Step 1.
-In your signup form, you notify the new contact that in order to fully join the subscription they need to verify their email address by clicking the link in the confirmation email.
+In your signup form, you notify the new contact that to join the subscription fully, they need to verify their email address by clicking the link in the confirmation email.

 Here’s how Further does it on their newsletter signup thank you page:

 Step 2.
 They receive a confirmation that contains a single link that verifies their submission.
 If they successfully click it, they get added to your list.
 If they fail to click it, they’re not added to your list.